 Joining the Clinic that Provided your Clinical Fellowship

-When starting your career, a good option is to contact the clinic that provided your clinical fellowship experience.
+It’s always a good idea to consider pursuing employment at the same clinic where you completed your clinical fellowship experience.
 Your clinical fellowship supervisor may be interested in providing you will a full-time employment opportunity.
 If the clinic doesn’t have any available positions, your supervisor may also be able to connect you with other job leads in the area.

 Opening an Independent Practice

 You may consider opening an independent practice or a partnership with another SLP once you’re licensed as an SLP in New Hampshire.
-There are plenty of benefits to being your own boss, including being able to set your own schedule and selecting the right number and population of patients to serve.
+There are plenty of benefits to being your own boss, including being able to set your own schedule and working with desired populations.

 Pursuing Job Openings in New Hampshire

 You might also be interested in working in the school system or in clinics, rehab centers, or hospitals throughout the state.
-A few SLP employers include:
+A few SLP employers in New Hampshire include:

 - Swing for the Stars Pediatric Therapy